candy-lang/candy/README.md

 - **Fuzzing instead of traditional types.**
   In Candy, functions have to specify their needs _exactly._
-  As you type, the tooling automatically tests your code with many input to see if one breaks the code:
+  As you type, the tooling automatically tests your code with many inputs to see if one breaks the code:

   ```candy
   foo a =             # If you pass a = 0,